jgcoded/etc/coturn/README.md

 ## Cert renewal steps

 DNS challenge must be used due to the wildcart cert.
+SSH to the server via Putty or a terminal.

 ```
 sudo certbot -d *.p2p.foo.com --manual --preferred-challenges dns certonly